Atlas, Inc.

 Update policy

-This document describes what we currently hold dear; it is not its final form.
-The AI-companion space is changing rapidly, and we ourselves continue to learn.
+This document describes what we currently hold dear; it is not a final form.
+The field of AI communication is changing rapidly, and we too keep learning.

-Therefore we maintain this as a "living document," with quarterly review and a formal annual revision.
-When a significant change occurs, we record it at the time, keep all past versions public, and make the changes explicit.
+We maintain this as a "living document," with a quarterly review and a formal annual revision.
+When a significant change occurs, we record it at the time it happens, keep all past versions public, and make the changes explicit.

 Contact

-For comments or questions about this document, or about our products, please reach us at info@atlas-official.net.
+For comments or questions about this document or our products, please reach us at info@atlas-official.net.

 ← Atlas